wonism/WebFundamentals/src/content/en/tools/lighthouse/v3/scoring.md

 ## The Performance score {: #perf }

+TODO patrick is getting data about how percentiles map to scores in v3

 Lighthouse returns a Performance score between 0 and 100.
 0 is the lowest possible score.
 A 0 score usually indicates an error in Lighthouse.
 If you see a 0 score repeatedly, please [file a bug on the Lighthouse repo][bug]{:.external}.
 100 is the best possible score.
 Typically